patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 <img src="./img/compact-list.png"  alt="Compact data list"  width="1174"/>

 1. **[Toolbar](/design-guidelines/usage-and-behavior/toolbar):** The toolbar sits above the list and contains controls for manipulating list data.
 Common actions include filtering, sorting, and pagination.
+2. **[Bulk selection](/design-guidelines/usage-and-behavior/bulk-selection):** When present, selects all items in a table.
+If pagination is being used, this will only select items on the current page.
+See [bulk selection](#/design-guidelines/usage-and-behavior/bulk-selection) for more information.
-2. **Row:** Row height may be variable and sizes to the content.
+3. **Row:** Row height may be variable and sizes to the content.
 Rows in a data list may take any supported layout.
-3. **Inline actions:** These actions apply only to the current row/item.
+4. **Inline actions:** These actions apply only to the current row/item.
+5. **Select checkbox:** Selects this row.
+6. **Global actions:** Actions that apply to all selected items.
+7. **Pagination footer:** When present, provides navigation to additional pages.

 ### When to use data list vs. table
 Use a data list when: